MohamedYoussefjo/DataPipelineETL/README.md

-# DataPipelineETL By Mohamed Youssef Jouin and Youssef Alouane
+# DataPipelineETL By Mohamed Youssef Jouini and Youssef Alouane
 !!!!!!!!!!
 Still the security phase is not implemented properly ( ssl/TLS , authentication , authorization )  ((Version 1.0) next version + Security enhanced
 This is our data pipeline for Orange Tunisia
 ## First things First :